mlflow/mlflow/docs/source/llms/deployments/guides/step2-query-deployments.rst

 3. **Embeddings**: Embedding models transform input data (like text or images) into a numerical vector space, where similar items are positioned closely in the space, facilitating various machine learning tasks.

-In the following steps, we will explore how to query the deployments server using these model types.
+In the following steps, we will explore how to query the gateway server using these model types.

 Example 1: Completions